 This course is open to anyone aged 16 or over.
 It is for anyone thinking about building their own home and anyone interested in learning about Earthships.
 It is suitable for complete beginners, as well as those who are familiar with eco-building and want to know more.

 Participants will learn what needs to be considered when building an environmentally sensitive home as well as what is involved in building an Earthship.
 They will learn how to gain autonomy and free themselves from gas and electricity bills.
 They will learn basic building physics which can shed light on how all buildings work.
-And they will gain the knowledge and confidence to take their ideas to the next stage.
+They will also gain the knowledge and confidence to take their ideas to the next stage.
 Course participants who complete the entire course will receive a certificate, which will be sent via email after the course.

 A one-day introduction to photovoltaics course is also run in partnership with Low Carbon Trust.
 This course is designed to complement the Self-building an Earthship course and is normally timed to coincide with it.
 Find out more.